Juli132/Dimidium_Bellerophon/CONTRIBUTING.md

 - Reference the issue number with `Fixes #NN` or `Refs #NN`.
 - Add examples or regression coverage when practical.
 - Document API or behavior changes in the frontend docs if needed.
+- By submitting a PR, you confirm you have agreed to the CLA.

 ### Updating Documentation